 No advertising campaign wants to be forgettable.
 That would defeat the purpose.
 The point is to stick in the mind, to of course make people remember the product.
 There are many ways to do this, but this trope is for when the campaign works exceptionally.
 It's when people quote it.
 It's when it's mentioned or parodied in various media.
-Then the advertising agency can pat themselves on the back for a Crowning Moment Of Awesome
+Then the advertising agency can pat themselves on the back.

 It's of course hard to tell exactly what makes a campaign stand out.
 A catchy slogan or a mascot are the most common forms, but even then it's hard to pin down exactly what makes either one work.

-Regardless of what makes them work, they are memorable (although not always for the right reasons
+Regardless of what makes them work, they are memorable (even if viewers remember the ad more than the product).

 - We See Your American Coca Cola Ads, and say that we can do one better.
 Bask in This.